Pine Bluff Arsenal: World War II

 The Pine Bluff Arsenal was established on November 2, 1941, for the manufacture of incendiary grenades and bombs.
 5,000 acres, purchased from local physician James W. John, Sr, served as the foundation for the site.
 It was originally named the Chemical Warfare Arsenal but was renamed four months later.
 The mission expanded to include production and storage of pyrotechnic, riot control, and chemical-filled munitions.
 At the height of World War II, the plant expanded from making magnesium and thermite incendiary munitions to a chemical warfare manufacturing facility as well, producing lethal gases and chemical compounds installed in artillery shells and specifically designed bombs.

 Cold War and late 20th century

 In an incident after World War II, several captured German rockets containing mustard agents were accidentally launched into the surrounding countryside.
-Biological weapons operations were conducted at the arsenal from 1953 to 1969; but operations ceased when President Nixon banned biological weapons after public outcry over Agent Orange.
+Biological weapons operations were conducted at the arsenal from 1953 to 1969, but operations ceased when President Nixon banned biological weapons.
 Between 1954 and 1967, at least seven different biological agents were produced at the facility.
 All biological agents were destroyed between 1971 and 1973.